Find a Yacht

 Even in winter the temperature never drops much below fifteen degrees, which means that most Koans (people who live in Kos) don’t even have thick woolly jumpers or coats.

 Kos gets over 300 days of sunshine a year, and starts hotting up from April, when temperatures nudge up to 20 degrees.
 By July and August, when temperatures peak, the mercury can hit the mid to high thirties, and it can be over 20 degrees at night.
-That’s hot in anyone’s language, and some people might find it too sweltering to do much beyond sit and relax with a cold drink (which, incidentally, what many people come to Kos for).
+That’s hot in anyone’s language, and some people might find it too sweltering to do much beyond sit and relax with a cold drink (which, incidentally, is what many people come to Kos for).

 How warm is the sea?